docker/labs/developer-tools/nodejs-debugging/VSCode-README.md

 web_1  | HTTP server listening on port 80
 ```

+The app is now running.
+Open up [http://localhost:8000/](http://localhost:8000) to see it in action, and take a moment to appreciate the poetry.

 ![Image of Browser with quotations from app](images/browser-broken.gif "Image of a green background with quotes cycling through.
 Last image is just two quotation marks")